-At the Bluhm Cardiovascular Institute's Center for Coronary Disease, patients with unstable angina (chest pain) and myocardial infarction (heart attacks) are cared for in the Coronary Care Unit (CCU) during the acute stages of their illness.
+At the Center for Coronary Disease, patients with chest pain (unstable angina) and heart attacks (myocardial infarction) are cared for in the Coronary Care Unit (CCU) during the acute (critical) stages of their illness.

 In the CCU, patients receive aggressive medical treatment from a team of cardiologists and affiliated medical specialists, medical residents, specially trained nurses, dietitians and social workers.